Alex Ovechkin, Capitals Hold Off Golden Knights to Even 2018 Stanley Cup Final

 It wasn't all good news for the visitors, though, as Evgeny Kuznetsov left the game with an injury in the first period after Brayden McNabb plastered him against the boards with a high hit.
 The playmaking center grabbed his arm area immediately after the hit and never returned.

 T.J.
-Oshie also nearly cost his team when he retaliated for a hit and drew an interference penalty to create the power play that lead to Theodore's goal.
+Oshie also nearly cost his team when he retaliated to a hit and drew an interference penalty to create the power play that lead to Theodore's goal.

 Fortunately for the right-winger, Holtby bailed him out in the third period and gave the Capitals plenty of momentum heading back home.

-The series now shifts to Washington for Saturday's Game 3, and the Capitals have the opportunity to seize control of the Stanley Cup Final if they take advantage of their home ice in the next two.
+The series now shifts to Washington for Saturday's Game 3, and the Capitals have the opportunity to seize control of the Stanley Cup Final if they take advantage of their home-ice advantage in the next two contests.